 The study concludes that we food shoppers, cooks and eaters can massively reduce those environmental impacts just by making different food choices.

-If we shift to a plant based diet we can halve the greenhouse gas emissions due to food and release 3/4 of the world’s farmland which would be good for wildlife and biodiversity.
-Even moving half way towards that would have almost 3/4 of the greenhouse gas benefits and over half the land-use benefits.
+If we were to shift to a plant based diet we could halve the greenhouse gas emissions due to food and release 3/4 of the world’s farmland, which would be good for wildlife and biodiversity.
+Cattle and sheep are the worst methane burping culprits, so avoiding red meat and dairy is good move.

 I was really anti the idea of non-dairy milks (past traumas with soya milk in tea), but I realised that my breakfast cereal had lots of nuts in it anyway so I thought I'd give it a go with almond milk.
 Actually I liked it from the outset and now...Read More